 Practical ways to incorporate movement and much needed input to prime the brain for learning include:

 Do what works best for your child.
 However, when you have a child who is struggling to memorize facts, increase the opportunity for the brain to receive and process the information by including movement.

-You Are The Primary Teacher
+Parents Are The Primary Teacher

 Finally, remember that you are the primary teacher both now and quite frankly, you have always been.
 Your child is only to benefit from spending this season strengthening foundational skills and deepening relationship with you.
-Enjoy it as best you can, Friend.

 Ready to look at homeschool math curriculum?
 Check out How To Choose Homeschool Math Curriculum where I offer 5 things every mom needs to know before purchasing any curriculum.
 Save yourself money, stress and time and read that here.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 I appreciate your support.

 sick of the uphill battles every.single.day?